medleyjs/medley/docs/Routes.md

   reply.send(processed)
 })
 ```

-**Warning:** If you use `return` and `reply.send` at the same time, the first one that happens takes precedence, the second value will be discarded, a *warn* log will also be emitted if the value is not `undefined`.
+**Warning:** If `return notUndefined` and `reply.send` are used at the same time, the first one that happens takes precedence; the second value will be ignored.

 <a name="route-prefixing"></a>
 ### Route Prefixing